enigma-dev/enigma-dev/README.md

 **Join our Discord:** https://discord.gg/f3WBpf2qQb

+**View on itch.io:** https://samuel-venable.itch.io/stigma-development-environment

 **GameMaker clone**.
 Fork of enigma-dev.
 GameMaker-compatible.

 - **Create Games** for many supported Desktop Platforms.
+- **GPLv3 crap will be replaced** with permissive code over time.
 - **Build AppImages** using GMAppImager (downloaded separately).
 - **WebM Video Playback** support (no patent issues or fees).
 - **Joystick Support** (cheated a little with using SDL2 library).